So, you love roller skating or inline skating and want to meet some people with the same interests? Then it's time to get your skate on!

 Although we can't list every single group in Perth and regional WA, here are a few of the ones we know.

-Perth has some of the best cycle paths around and there are different levels for everyone.
+Perth has some of the best cycle paths around and lots of skate-able surfaces.

-Once you master some form of stopping, it's worth heading around the Swan River for a beautiful skate or to a lake such as Champion Lakes or Lake Monger.
+Once you master some form of stopping, it's worth heading around the Swan River for a beautiful skate or to a lake such as Champion Lakes, Lake Joondalup or Lake Monger.

 The area outside of Optus stadium near Matagarup Bridge is also a popular skating spot.